JesterSe7en/ProxyCache/README.md

 ### Prerequisites
  Ensure that the environment variables `REDIS_URL` and `REDIS_PASSWORD` are set correctly.

-Run the cace proxy CLI tool with the following command:
+Run the ProxyCache CLI tool with the following command:
 ```bash
 cacheProxy --port <port> --redirectURL <redirectURL>
 ```